henspace/text2lesson-docs/docs/whats-it-for.md

 # Why would I want to play someone else's lesson?

 Perhaps it was sent to you as an assignment by your teacher.
-Perhaps, something in _Text2Lesson_'s library (when it arrives 😉) interests you.
+Perhaps, something in _RapidQandA_'s library (when it arrives 😉) interests you.

 # Why would I want to use it to create a lesson for someone else?